 A settlement option, which is selected when the annuity period begins, determines how the annuity will be paid, and what will happen when the annuitant dies.

-For both fixed and variable annuities, under the most common settlement options, the annuitant is guaranteed to receive a payment for life—fixed guarantees a specific amount, variable annuities do not.
+For both fixed and variable annuities, under the most common settlement options, the annuitant is guaranteed to receive a payment for life — fixed annuities guarantee a specific amount, variable annuities do not.

 Straight Life